Home » Method » Instant Pot » Instant Pot Chickpeas (No Soak Method + Soaked)

 top down, side angle view of bowl with freshly made instant pot chickpeas.

-If you try this instant pot chickpeas recipe or have a question, please let me know!
+If you try this Instant Pot recipe or have a question, please let me know!
 Leave a comment and rate it below.
-I love to hear what you think, or any changes you make.
+I love hearing what you think or any changes you make.

 Print